gordonwelchman/rpi_imsi_catcher/README.md

 ## Legality

+Do your own research.
+No liability implied or accepted.

+See the [Open Rights Group](https://wiki.openrightsgroup.org/wiki/IMSI_Catcher) for a slightly nuanced view of the unclear legislation in the United Kingdom.

 Personal data collected by the device (IMSI) may be subject to privacy laws, so be mindful of storing/processing/sharing data collected.
-Do your own research.

 In July 2015, David Davis MP submitted a written question to the Home Office asking:
 >under what statute and what warranty system the use of IMSI catchers is permitted to intercept communications and communications data.